elliotperviz/cmms/qm/1-h2/README.md

 # Abinit Tutorial 1 - H<sub>2</sub> molecule

-In this tutorial we will use the **Abinit** simulation package, which employs the quantum equations of Density Functional Theory (DFT), to perform calculations on the H2 molecule...
+In this tutorial we will use the **Abinit** simulation package, which employs the quantum equations of Density Functional Theory (DFT), to calculate various electronic properties of the H<sub>2</sub> molecule.

 - Change into the appropriate directory:
   ```bash